 Is the Idea of Radical Change a Show-stopper?

 It’s not rocket science.
 Each of us need clean air, water, food and shelter.
-There’s nothing radical about human needs – they simply need to be met.
-These days, the opportunity to be educated – to learn – it’s commonly thought of as need as well.
+There’s nothing extreme about human needs – they simply need to be met.
+These days, the opportunity to be educated – to learn – is commonly thought of as need, as well.
 This is fine, as long as we don’t trap the idea of education into the confines of “educational system”.
-There are so many ways to learn outside of this venue, it almost goes without saying that what ever conventional education a person has is just one piece of his or her mind-evolving launch pad.
-No matter what we’ve learned or how we’ve learned it to date, what counts is what we figure out from this point forward.
+There are so many ways to learn outside of this venue, it almost goes without saying that no matter how much conventional education a person has, it’s just for starters.
+It’s what we figure out from this point forward that counts.

 Energizing the Ideas

 When there’s change, particularly if the change is interpreted as negative, over-reaction is common.
 And when change is desired, making it happen is viewed as a challenge, at best, to an insurmountable problem, at worst.
 Figuring out how to deal with the need for electricity is just one example where many take it for granted that resolving all the issues is a really big deal.
 It’s too often overlooked that change – or the need for it – is a learning opportunity.
 And it might not even be a case of having to learn – just applying what we already know more effectively … uh, understanding better.